ton-blockchain/mytonctrl/README.md

 	- [x] Transfer of the entire amount (all)
 	- [x] Transfer of the entire amount with wallet deactivation (alld)
 	- [x] Transferring funds to the wallet from bookmarks
+	- [x] Transferring funds to a wallet through a chain of self-deleting wallets
 - [x] Manage bookmarks
 	- [x] Add account to bookmarks
 	- [x] Show bookmarks